-TTUSD will be participating in the Community Engagement Initiative's Cohort III RFA.
-This process will help TTUSD identify goals and create plans to increase the engagement of underrepresented families.
+TTUSD is participating in the Community Engagement Initiative's Cohort III RFA.
+This process helps TTUSD identify goals and create plans to increase the engagement of underrepresented families.
+A committee has formed to continue exploring how to best engage all families.